PhD Program in Philosophy

 4. Expected objectives.

-5. Work plan with an estimate of time and resources to achieve the proposed objectives and with express mention, where appropriate, of the specific training supplements that must be carried out.
+5. Work plan with an estimated time and resources to achieve the proposed objectives and with express mention, where appropriate, of the specific training supplements that must be undertaken.

 6. Methodology to be used.